-Most surprisingly, voice quality has been found to be one of the most important properties for vocal attractiveness.
-In Xu et al. (2013), breathy voice contributed the most to an attractive female voice, much more than pitch and formant dispersion.
-The interpretation was that breathy voice, due to its increased spectral slope, pushes the speaker's voice toward a pure-tone-like sound (at the fundamental frequency), which would be the most appeasing voice in animal calls (Morton, 1977).
-Given that human speech needs higher-frequency energy to carry consonants and vowels, making the voice breathy seems to be the second-best strategy for the speaker to sound appeasing.
-Even more interestingly, breathy voice has also been found to make a male voice attractive to female listeners (Xu et al., 2013).
-This seems to have resolved the otherwise baffling question how a male voice could sound attractive when its pitch, formant dispersion and voice quality all signal a man in anger.
-It also further suggests that voice quality, the as yet not well studied dimension despite Morton's (1977) original proposal, may play a much bigger role in expressive speech for conveying many emotional and social meanings.
+(Morton, 1977).
+Given that human speech needs higher frequency energy to carry consonants and vowels, making the voice breathy seems to be the second-best strategy for the speaker to sound appeasing.
+Even more interestingly, a breathy voice has also been found to make a male voice attractive to female listeners (Xu, Lee, et al., 2013).
+This seems to have resolved the otherwise baffling question about how a male voice could sound attractive when its pitch, formant dispersion, and voice quality all signal a man in anger.
+It also further suggests that voice quality, the as-yet not-well-studied dimension despite Morton's (1977) original proposal, may play a much bigger role in expressive speech for conveying many emotional and social meanings.

-Finally, bio-information dimensions may also be highly relevant for many speaking style issues.
+Finally, BIDs may also be highly relevant for many speaking style issues.
 One of them is about the nature of child-directed speech or motherese.
-Early on, motherese is predominantly considered to facilitate baby's vocal learning by enhancing clarity (Golinkoff et al., 2015).
-But there is growing evidence that the observed vocal exaggerations are to make the caregiver sound happy to attract the baby's attention (Benders, 2013; Golinkoff et al., 2015; Kalashnikova, Carignan & Burnham, 2017; Singh, Morgan & Best, 2002).
+Early on, motherese is predominantly considered to facilitate a baby's vocal learning by enhancing clarity (Golinkoff et al., 2015).
+But there is growing evidence that the observed vocal exaggerations are to make the caregiver sound happy to attract the baby's attention (Benders, 2013; Golinkoff et al., 2015; Kalashnikova et al., 2017; Singh et al., 2002).
 But voice quality has not yet been seriously considered in this debate.
-Another stylistic issue is about charisma of public speakers (Rosenberg & Hirschberg, 2009).
-A number of acoustic properties have been identified for charismatic speakers (Niebuhr, Voße & Brem, 2016), among which is an exceptionally high pitch.
+Another stylistic issue is about the charisma of public speakers (Rosenberg & Hirschberg, 2009).
+A number of acoustic properties have been identified for charismatic speakers (Niebuhr et al., 2016), among which is an exceptionally high pitch.
 Intriguingly, this high pitch could also be related to the Lombard effect discussed in Section 5.1 for hot anger.
 That is, the high pitch could again be for the sake of enhancing loudness rather than for projecting a small body size, as charisma should be associated with increased rather than reduced authority.